kobber/Raspberry-Core/README.md

 - Cabinets (Farmer's Delight), Drawers (Another Furniture), Sacks and Safes (Supplementaries) can be used as Mounted Storage (Create).
 - Golden Tools will show their harvest level correctly in Dynamic Crosshair when it has been changed by Quark.
 - Gliders (Gliders) can be right-clicked in the inventory to equip them (Quark).
+- Gliders (Gliders) can be right-clicked to swap them with armour (Survivality).

 ## License
 [![Asset license (Unlicensed)](https://img.shields.io/badge/assets%20license-All%20Rights%20Reserved-red.svg?style=flat-square)](https://en.wikipedia.org/wiki/All_rights_reserved)